geko1981/FakeItEasy/Creating-Fakes.md

 var foo = A.Fake<FooClass>(x => x.WithArgumentsForConstructor(new object[] { "foo", "bar" }));

 // Specifying arguments for constructor using expression.
+This is refactoring friendly!
+// The constructor seen here is never actually invoked.
+It is an expression and it's purpose
-This is refactoring friendly! var foo = A.Fake<FooClass>(x => x.WithArgumentsForConstructor(() => new FooClass("foo", "bar")));
+// is purely to communicate the constructor arguments which will be extracted from it var foo = A.Fake<FooClass>(x => x.WithArgumentsForConstructor(() => new FooClass("foo", "bar")));

 // Specifying additional interfaces to be implemented.